freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-189-tri-colouring-a-triangular-grid/index.md

 ---
-title: Problem 189: Tri-colouring a triangular grid
+title: Tri-colouring a triangular grid
 ---
 ## Problem 189: Tri-colouring a triangular grid